 What are the colour options for wedding veils?

 These are pretty simple really.
-The main three colours we offer are ivory, off white and white.
+The main three colours are ivory, off white and white.
+But there are more colours available should you choose.

 What are the edging options for wedding veils?